-The scope of the laboratory widened in mid seventies as a result of continuous interaction with the users and accumulation of knowledge regarding the scientific and technological needs of the Navy.
-A gradual transformation from development towards import substitution to R&D activities, leading to better materials such as high strength steel, transducer ceramics and speciality polymeric materials started taking roots in the laboratory.
-In view of the expertise gained in R&D of materials and the laboratory’s success in delivering a reasonably good number of products to the user, DRDO credited the laboratory in 1995 by re-christening it as Naval Materials Research Laboratory (NMRL).
-NMRL under its present charter has been pursuing basic research as well as application-oriented technology development in several frontier areas like metallurgy, polymer, ceramics, coating, corrosion and electrochemical protection, marine biology, etc. NMRL has been given the status of single window for materials for Naval applications.
+Initially known as Naval Chemical & Metallurgical Laboratory (NCML) the laboratory was set up on 5 January 1953 in a small work centre admeasuring 6000 sq. ft. at Naval Dockyard, Bombay to render scientific assistance to Indian Navy for their day to day maintenance problems.
+Subsequently R&D activities and many technologies in the field of underwater Anti-corrosive & Anti-fouling paints and Cathodic protection comparable to western countries were developed and accepted by Indian Navy.
+The scope of the laboratory widened in mid seventies due to continuous interaction with the users; i.e. Indian Navy.
+The Lab witnessed a gradual transformation from research development to import substitution.
+During this transformation work on High Strength Steel, Transducer Ceramics and Speciality Polymeric materials were initiated in the laboratory.
+In view of the expertise gained in R&D activities on development of materials and the laboratory’s success in delivering a reasonably good number of products to the Users, DRDO credited the laboratory in the year 1995 by re-christening it as Naval Materials Research Laboratory (NMRL) and was shifted to Ambernath in the year 1997.
+NMRL under its present charter has been pursuing basic research as well as application-oriented technology development in several frontier areas viz.
+Metallurgy, Polymer, Ceramics, Coating, Corrosion and Electrochemical Protection, Marine Biotechnology, Environmental Sciences etc. NMRL has been given the status of single window for materials for Naval applications.